First National Bank Ghana: Governance

 As of May 2020, the chairman of the seven-person board of directors is Stephan Claassen.
 Dominic Adu serves as the chief executive officer and leads a team of 11 senior managers in running the day-to-day affairs of the bank.

+Awards and Recognitions

+First National Bank received seven awards at the 2023 World’s Best Consumer Digital Banks in Africa by Global Finance.
+The recognition highlights the bank's leadership in user experience, digital interfaces, information security, and fraud prevention.